V1TO-C/IB_MCP/README.md

 ## Architecture

-The project consists of 4 main components:
+The project consists of 2 main Docker services:

-*   **api_gateway:** Runs the Interactive Brokers Client Portal Gateway in a Docker container to enable secure access to the IB REST API.
-*   **ticker_service:** This service is responsible for maintaining the Interactive Brokers session by periodically calling the `/tickle` endpoint to prevent session timeouts, as detailed in the 'Reopen Session' section.
-This service runs in a Docker container.
+*   **api_gateway:** Runs the Interactive Brokers Client Portal Gateway to enable secure access to the IB REST API.
+Includes an integrated tickler service that automatically maintains the IB session by periodically calling the `/tickle` endpoint to prevent timeouts.
-*   **routers_generator:** Based on official documentation it automatically creates FastAPI routers and saves them in the routers directory.
-*   **mcp_server:** MCP server built with FastMCP that interacts with API gateway by adding the routers previously generated This service also runs in a Docker container.
+*   **mcp_server:** FastMCP server built with FastAPI that provides the Model Context Protocol interface.
+Contains manually-developed routers for IB API endpoints located in `mcp_server/routers/`.

 ### 📦 Interactive Brokers Client Portal Gateway Docker Container